Dissecting the explanatory power of ESG features on equity returns by sector, capitalization, and year with

-The obtained materiality matrix is presented in Fig. \ref{fig:PDP_F2_allcap}.
-All sectors according to the Thomson Reuters classification at level 1 are presented.
-Results for the Academic \& Educational Services should be handled with care as they are not based on as many samples as the ones for other sectors, as shown in Fig. \ref{fig:sampleseurperl1eur}.
-Some ESG scores have some strong impact on the probability of having positive returns.
+The obtained materiality matrix is presented in Figure \ref{fig:PDP_F2_allcap}.
+All the TRBC sectors of level 1 are included.
+Results for Academic and Educational Services should be handled with care as they are not based on as many samples as the ones for other sectors, as shown in Figure \ref{fig:sampleseurperl1eur}.
+Some ESG scores have a strong impact on the probability of having positive returns.
 The Controversy score especially has a similar impact for all sectors: not suffering controversies during the year increases the probability of having a positive return.
 On the contrary, the CSR Strategy row shows that working towards the integration of social and environmental dimensions into the day-to-day decision-making processes, in addition to economic and financial ones, leads to a loss of financial performance.
-It is also the case for the Resource Use, environmental Innovation, Community or Management scores, with different magnitude according to the sector.
+It is also the case for Resource Use, Environmental Innovation, Community, and Management scores, each with a different magnitude.

-Going further, we can bucket the companies which serve to build this materiality matrix by market capitalization.
-We choose three buckets, with small market capitalization being below 2 billion euros, mid ones between 2 and 10 billion euros and large ones above 10 billion euros.
-These buckets are the same Refinitiv uses when calculating the Controversy score.
-The three obtained materiality matrices are presented in Fig. \ref{fig:PDP_F2_bycap}.
-The marginal effect of the Controversy score remains the same, even if it is a bit lower for the small caps.
+Furthermore, we bucket the companies that serve to build this materiality matrix by market capitalization.
+We choose three buckets, with small market capitalization being below 2 billion euros, mid ones between 2 and 10 billion euros and large ones above \mbox{10 billion euros}, which correspond to the ones Refinitiv uses when calculating the Controversy score.
+The three obtained materiality matrices are presented in Figure \ref{fig:PDP_F2_bycap}.
+The marginal effect of the Controversy score remains the same, even if it is slightly smaller for the small caps.
 However, companies with a large market capitalization benefit from a better impact of ESG: for some features, working toward better ESG scores can preserve or even boost financial performance, whereas it would be the opposite for small caps.
-For instance, large caps companies have a average materiality of 0.8 for the Resource Use score and 1.5 for the Emissions scores, whereas small caps ones have respectively average scores of -4.6 and -1.1, denoting a clear difference.
+For instance, large cap companies have an average materiality of 0.8 for the Resource Use score and 1.5 for the Emissions score, whereas small caps ones have respectively average scores of $-$4.6 and $-$1.1, denoting a clear difference.